 Less toxins and more fortification of the herbal kind assist you in staying strong and healthy because your body isn't wasting energy on managing physiological stress, therefore the normal amount of spontaneous distress experienced in everyday life is handled with less energy.

 This is where herbs with synergistic qualities are incredibly potent life enhancers.
 I love adaptogenic herbs, because to me they are the over-achievers of the plant kingdom.
-I may take a herb commonly known for increasing energy and also have it help with my nervous system and improve my quality of sleep...I kinda love that.
+I may take a herb commonly known for increasing energy and also have it help with my nervous system and improve my quality of sleep...I love that!

 MEM's best sellers packed with adaptogens are: